fkia413/CodeBusters/README.md

 1. Jenkins and Docker
       - Used to test, build a Docker image of the application and push it to Docker Hub
-      - The Pipeline needs to be run manually
+      - Currently, the Pipeline needs to be run manually
         - No GitHub Webhooks at the moment
 2. Terraform
       - Configuration created and used to provision the infrastructure
       - Currently, 2 EC2 instances are provisioned (the amount is parameterised and can easily be changed)
         - These are accessible from the outside world
       - Moreover, a private RDS instance is created
-        - The latter is accessible only from the instances created using the Terraform configuration
+        - The latter is accessible only from the EC2 instances created using the Terraform configuration

 ### Entity-Relationship Diagram (ERD)